Beyoncé's twins are here!

 But with her unbelievably eventful 2016, which started off with her thrilling Super Bowl performance and then the momentous release of Lemonade, now behind her, it couldn't be a better time to take some time off.
 (After she puts the first half of an already busy 2017 behind her, of course, which at the moment includes headlining Coachella in April.)

-Meanwhile, she appears to be at a similar stage in her pregnancy now as when she announced the first time—so cue the microscope zoom on every picture of her taken over the past five months, since it's possible she's been expecting since as early as September.
+Meanwhile, she appeared to be at a similar stage in her pregnancy on Feb.
+1 as she was when she announced she was pregnant with the baby that turned out to be Blue—so cue the microscope zoom on every picture of her taken during the prior five months as it dawned on people that she could have been expecting since as early as September.

 Beyoncé's flawless concert looks and perpetually in motion stage presence of course did nothing to indicate that anything other than blowing the roof off the stadium was on her mind—whether it was being pregnant or getting pregnant.